syncfusion-content/javascript-docs/js/api/ejDatePicker.md

-Allow to display default date value in input textbox.
+Allows to display the default date value in input textbox.